nathish/tracegenie_scraper/README.md

 # tracegenie_scraper
-tracegenie.com to CSV web scraper
+tracegenie.com to CSV web scraper.
 You will need a username and password with a subscription for the scraper to function.

 Once the python modules have been installed: